Frequently asked questions

 - Others will be receiving no pay at all.

-Please notify us of the change in your earnings and provide all the information you currently have using this using this form.
+Please notify us of the change in your earnings and provide all the information you currently have using our change in circumstances form.
 If we need further information to make a decision on your claim we will contact you.

 Q: I am self-employed and cannot currently work due to coronavirus or my income has been temporarily reduced due to coronavirus